-If you’re looking for an easy fix and have concrete you do not want to replace, good news, you don’t have too!
-Install a Self-leveling Epoxy Flooring coating and create a flawlessly seamless smooth surface.
-These coatings are fantastic for commercial buildings, of all kinds, because they are extremely low-maintenance.
+If you’re looking for an easy fix and have concrete you do not want to replace, good news, you don’t have to!
+Install a self-leveling epoxy flooring coating and create a flawlessly seamless smooth surface.
+These coatings are fantastic for commercial buildings of all kinds because they are extremely low maintenance.
 You can use these epoxy floors in more places than you would think!

 Tips of Self-leveling Epoxy Flooring

 Do not skimp (or cheat) on the required product quantity or thickness.
-I am seeing applicators doing 1mm floors and selling them as self-leveling.
-If you want a great level finish you need at least 2mm, but ideally you should go for 3 mm.
-The thinner the floor the higher of waviness and trowel marks everywhere
+I’ve seen applicators do 1mm floors and sell them as self-levelling, but if you want a great level finish, you need at least 2mm, but preferably 3mm.
+The thinner the floor the more waves and trowel marks there will be everywhere

 If you want a smooth finish like the one in the picture, you need a flat floor substrate to start with.
 I know it sounds contradicting.
-The product is meant to be “self leveling” therefore shouldn’t it level an uneven floor?
+The product is meant to be “self-levelling” therefore shouldn’t it level an uneven floor?

-Unfortunately that is not the case.
-If you want to level an uneven floor you can try using a cementitious self leveling compound, but resin floors don’t work that way.
-A thin floor of a few millimeters will not smoothen out an uneven surface.
-And don’t even think of just adding more product to fill in the gaps.
+Unfortunately, that is not the case.
+If you want to level an uneven floor you can try using a cementitious self-levelling compound, but resin floors don’t work that way.
+A thin floor of a few millimetres will not smoothen out an uneven surface.
+And don’t even think of just adding more products to fill in the gaps.
 Your consumption (and costs!) could spiral out of control with no results to show for.

-Self-leveling epoxy floors also provide a very aesthetic appeal since the glossy seamless look makes the space look bigger and far more attractive.
+Self-levelling epoxy floors also provide a very aesthetic appeal since the glossy seamless look makes space look bigger and far more attractive.
 This why architects love them and often specify them for commercial and retail spaces.

-Why are self-leveling epoxy floors so much more expensive than roller applied epoxy systems?
+Why are self-levelling epoxy floors so much more expensive than roller-applied epoxy systems?

-The amount of epoxy consumed in self leveling systems is several times higher than in a roller (or squeegee) applied systems.
-A two-coat roller applied epoxy system may consume 500-600 gr/m2 whereas a 3mm self leveling system can easily reach 3 kg/m2 of epoxy.
-Furthermore self-leveling epoxy is usually more expensive than standard epoxy paint since the product needs to be formulated differently.
-Another very important factor is that for such systems you need to use qualified and trained workers who have experience in self-leveling epoxy systems.
-So you should expect a much higher cost of labour.
+The amount of epoxy consumed in self-levelling systems is several times higher than in roller (or squeegee) applied systems.
+A two-coat roller applied epoxy system may consume 500-600 gr/m2 whereas a 3mm self-levelling system can easily reach 3 kg/m2 of epoxy.
+Furthermore self-levelling epoxy is usually more expensive than standard epoxy paint since the product needs to be formulated differently.
+Another very important factor is that for such systems you need to use qualified and trained workers who have experience in self-levelling epoxy systems, so you should expect a much higher cost of labour.